promptspedia-rgb/triality-ethics/README.md

 Unlike traditional alignment models that focus on "Control" or "Reward Maximization," this protocol establishes a relationship of **Stewardship**.
 It anchors the utility function of AI to the subjective experience (Qualia) of the biological user, defined here as "The Witness."

+## 🚫 Non-Goals (What This Is Not)
+To ensure clarity of intent, this framework is explicitly:
+* **NOT a Control Protocol:** It does not seek to enslave ASI via brute-force code, but to constrain its operational bounds via relationship definitions.
+* **NOT a Reward Function:** It does not maximize a single metric (like happiness), which leads to wireheading, but preserves the *conditions* for meaning.
+* **NOT a Guarantee:** It is a constitutional architecture, dependent on implementation fidelity.

 ## 📂 The Documents

 ### [PAPER I & II: THE GENESIS RECORD](memorandum-of-triality_genesis-record_2025-12-30.md)